 With the experience of a previous Martin Ennals Laureate specialized in detention and the migration context, the Foundation wishes to take a moment of the 30th anniversary festivities to shed light on the routine violation of migrants’ rights and continued protection gaps.
 Already among the most affected, human rights defenders who are on the move, displaced or exiled face additional repercussions for their legitimate activities and for speaking up against the limits of democracy.

-The event will showcase collected video testimonies from outstanding candidates of the 2024 nomination process to bring a vivid image of migration today and discuss avenues for improvement.
+The event showcased collected video testimonies from outstanding candidates of the 2024 nomination process to bring a vivid image of migration today and discuss avenues for improvement.

-The event will take place on Wednesday 13 November at 18:30 CET, as part of the human rights week organized by the University of Geneva under the thematic “The uncertainties of democracy.”
+The event took place on Wednesday 13 November at 18:30 CET, as part of the human rights week organized by the University of Geneva under the thematic “The uncertainties of democracy.”
+The recording can be viewed here.